Matusson/UCloth/Documentation/API.md

 If you modify data, you have to apply your changes using `UCCloth.simData.ApplyModifiedData()`.

 ## QueryClosestPoints
 This function asynchronously fetches the vertex ID that is the closest to a given position in world space.
-It's async as the query is performed inside of Burst code, utilizing the spatial partitioning system that is also used for self-collision.
+It's async as the query is performed inside of Burst code, utilizing the spatial partitioning system that is also used for self-collision, making it efficient.
 As such, you should call it in a Coroutine.
 You can also specify a radius in your query, which can return multiple points.

 <br>

 The result is a list of indices that you can utilize to access the sim data in the `UCInternalSimData` class.